Eisa01/mpv-scripts/README.md

 - **SmartHistory Script**
 To create the log file, the method was inspired by a deleted author from a reddit post.
 Special thanks for his work.
 - **UndoRedo Script**
-Credits to [@Banz99](https://github.com/Banz99) for forking SimpleUndo script and enhance it by a table to store undo and redo values, as well as iterate between them.
+Credits and special thanks to [@Banz99](https://github.com/Banz99) for forking SimpleUndo script and enhance it by a table to store undo and redo values, as well as iterate between them.
 Also special thanks for his full explanation on how it works.
-This script would not have been possible without his help.